sylvain-prevost/BinaryNotes.NET/README.md

 <br>

 ### Note(s)
-- .NET Framework 4.0 or .NET Core 2.1 are the minimum version required (for BigInteger support).
+- .NET Framework 4.0 or .NET Standard 2.0 are the minimum version required.

 <br>